1995parham/saf/README.md

 and [Pull Consumer](https://natsbyexample.com/examples/jetstream/pull-consumer/go) in code and, you can switch between them by commenting out the one you don't want.

+In case of having not important consumers, you can use NATS core consume type from your subject (in this case, you don't need any stream).
+These consumers loss messages in their downtime (please note that, NATS use TCP and you will not loss any messages in case of healthy producer and consumer) but they have a little footprint on server.

 ## Up and Running

 Everything you need to test the project and gather some results are available